You can define states for components and component instances in the States view by selecting .

 To reset the state later, select Actions > Reset Default.

 To determine when a state should be applied, select Actions > Set when Condition.
 In Binding Editor, specify a when property for the state.
-Set the value of the property to an expression that evaluates to
+Set the value of the property to a boolean expression that evaluates to

 true when you want the state to be applied.